A Simple Phenomenological Model for Grain Clustering in Turbulence

-We see again that adopting the pure log-Poisson model (mean $\langle \deltarhonoabs \rangle$) makes little difference compared to the log-Poisson-Gaussian model discussed in \S~\ref{sec:pred.rhodist.mri} above.
+If we repeat the experiments from \S~\ref{sec:pred.rhodist.mri} we come to the same conclusions.
+For example, adopting the pure log-Poisson model (mean $\langle \deltarhonoabs \rangle$) makes little difference compared to the log-Poisson-Gaussian model discussed in \S~\ref{sec:pred.rhodist.mri} above.
 However, we see more clearly here that allowing for additional variance in the effects of an individual eddy does, as one might expect, increase the variance at the high-$\rhograin$ tail of the distribution, whereas a ``strict'' log-Poisson model (our default model) has an absolute cutoff at some $\rho_{\rm p,\,max}$.
 Interestingly, this gives a slightly better fit at high-$\taustop$, and poorer at low-$\taustop$, perhaps indicating the relative importance of in-eddy variance in these two cases.

-The one case where we see relatively poor agreement is $\taustop=1$, $\rhograin=3$.
-Interestingly, if we simply take $\taustop=1$, $\rhograin=0$ here, the prediction agrees extremely well with the simulation.
-This suggests that our approximation $\taustop\rightarrow \taustopP$ with $\taustopP=\taustop\,(1+\rhograin)$ may ``saturate'' when $\taustopP\gg1$ and no longer apply (using simply $\taustop$ may be more accurate).
-This may be expected: when $\tstop\gg\Teddy$, the eddy has little chance to act on the grains, so the ``back-reaction'' in turn only has a partial effect on the eddy velocity (whereas our simple derivation in \S~\ref{sec:model.highrho} assumed they reached equilibrium).

 We should also note that the finite simulation resolution limit is important here when $\taustop=0.1$ and $\rhoratio\ll1$: we will quantify this below.